equinix/terraform-equinix-metal-openstack/README.md

-# OpenStack Works on ARM Installation Guide
+# OpenStack on Packet Installation Guide

 ## Overview

 Use Terraform to quickly and easily create an OpenStack cloud powered by Armv8 and/or x86 bare metal servers at Packet.
-Specifically, this deployment showcases how a multi-node cloud can be deployed on Armv8 bare metal.
+Specifically, this deployment showcases how a multi-node cloud can be deployed on Packet bare metal.

-The deployment defaults to a minimum 4 node OpenStack cloud, consisting of 3 Armv8 nodes and a single x86 node.
-The x86 node is included to showcase how OpenStack can concurrently manage Arm and x86 virtual workloads atop a heterogenous cloud.
+The deployment defaults to a minimum 4 node OpenStack cloud, consisting of 2 x86 infrastructure nodes and a single x86 node compute node.

-- The controller and dashboard nodes are configured to run on Armv8 hardware.
 - It is possible to modify the total number of nodes and the type (various sizes of x86 and ARM hardware provided by Packet).
-- By default, the template uses the smallest sized ARM (baremetal_2a) and x86 (baremetal_0) hardware available.
+- By default, the template uses second generation Packet hardware.

 If you require support, please email [support@packet.com](mailto:support@packet.com), visit the Packet IRC channel (#packethost on freenode), subscribe to the [Packet Community Slack channel](https://slack.packet.com) or post an issue within this repository.